Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2009 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
 - 2010 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
 - 2010 part 8B: Jokers.pdf ("Harry's Jokers"), a file of the playing cards
-- 2010 Harry's Game: all ciphertexts and harrysgame.gif
+- 2010 Harry's Game: all ciphertexts
 - 2012 Harry's Game (following the 2011 competition): any ciphertexts after 2B
 - any other years of Harry's Game
 - the official keywords for the transposition ciphers.
 I won't list them here, so no spoilers.